0xTomDaniel/informu-engineer-test/README.md

 Here are some important instructions to follow during your refactor:

  - Create comments for the reasons why you have made particular changes.
  - Do not worry about perfect execution of your code after refactoring.
-Our primary concern is your understanding and ability to write quality code.
+Our primary concern is your understanding and ability to write quality code in general.

 ## PART 3 - Provide a solution to an engineering problem